The Dutch government has been rocked by scandal. Why does its leader remain untainted?

 For many political observers, it was clear that the government would have to step down.

 The government prepared a substantive response to the report, promising to compensate the estimated 9,000 affected families.
 On 14 January, just before parliament debated its response, Lodewijk Asscher, the Labour Party leader who had been minister of Social Affairs and Employment in the previous Liberal-Labour coalition, stepped down.
 A day later the whole government resigned.
-Eric Wiebes, the former State Secretary for taxes, stepped down as minister of Economic Affairs and Climate, while other ministers continued as a caretaker government in preparation for the upcoming elections.
+Eric Wiebes, the former State Secretary for taxes, stepped down as minister of Economic Affairs and Climate, while other ministers continued as a caretaker government in preparation for the forthcoming elections.

 What the scandal tells us about the Dutch welfare state